selvaje/spatial-ecology-blog_old/wp-content/plugins/companion-auto-update/readme.txt

 4. Keep track of updates with the update log

 == Changelog ==

+= 3.2.5 (October 26, 2018) =
+* Improvement: Few minor tweaks to the critical error messages

+= 3.2.4 (October 25, 2018) =
+* Fix: Errors with PHP 7.2

+= 3.2.3 (October 25, 2018) =
+* Improved: New error notification when plugins runs into a critical error

 = 3.2.2 (October 5, 2018) =
 * Fix: Parse error: syntax error, unexpected ‘[‘ in cau_functions.php on line 247